 - The screen (horizontal lines) is also centered in the middle, so the Inner Diameter is 0.
 The Outer Diameter is just slightly more than that for the casing and cap.
 Since the casing and cap has an Outer Diameter of 4, we can make the Outer Diameter for the screen 5.

 Enter the data for each well item into the data table.

 8. Once the data table is complete, save the project with the File | Save command.

 3. Create the Log

-Now that the data table is created and the data entered, we can create the log.
+Now that the data table is created and the data has been entered, we can create the log.

-- Click on borehole view tab at the top of the project window.
+- Click on borehole view or cross section tab at the top of the project window.

-- In the Open dialog, select the Well Construction table under the list for Use Current Table.
+- In the Open dialog, select the Well Construction table in the Use Open Table list.